playerony/chargeflow-dashboard/README.md

 # chargeflow dashboard

-Firstly I was focused on setuping entire project, so here we have:
+Firstly I was focused on setuping entire project, so here we have (Maintainability first approach):

 - **biome** as a blazingly fast rust-based formatter and linter,
 - **vite** for code bunding,